-- Community members would like to retain a full or half hard surface court for basketball and other activity. - Participants strongly support new trees and plantings, and reduced frequency of mowing steep hillsides in the park. - Residents strongly support enhancements to the stormwater pond system to improve water quality. - Residents would like to retain the peaceful, quiet nature of the neighborhood park. - Residents indicated that traffic-calming measures and sidewalks on Breckenbridge Street and Richmond Street are very important.
+- Of the proposed features, participants indicated they are most excited about the walking loop and nature path. - Community members would like to retain a full or half hard surface court for basketball and other activities. - Participants strongly support new trees and plantings, and reduced frequency of mowing steep hillsides in the park. - Residents strongly support enhancements to the stormwater pond system to improve water quality. - Residents would like to retain the peaceful, quiet nature of the neighborhood park. - Residents indicated that traffic-calming measures and sidewalks on Breckenbridge Street and Richmond Street are very important.

-City of Lynchburg Water Resources Water Quality Manager discusses the stormwater system with neighborhood youth during the neighborhood open house.
+City of Lynchburg Water Resources Water Quality Manager discusses the stormwater system with youth during the neighborhood open house.